David Linn Edsall: 1922-1935

 Barry R. Bloom: 1999-2008

 Under Dean Bloom, a distinguished immunologist and global health authority, the School responded to rapid advances in technology and to deepening health crises.
 It adopted an interdisciplinary emphasis on genes and the environment, quantitative social sciences and bioinformatics, and global health.
 Bloom reinvigorated the School’s educational mission and initiated a long-term planning matrix.
-By the end of Bloom’s tenure, the School was annually accepting more than 1,000 students from over 50 different countries, and the number of faculty and researchers topped more than 400.
+By the end of Bloom’s tenure, the School was annually accepting more than 1,000 students from more than 50 different countries, and the number of faculty and researchers topped 400.
 During his tenure and continuing today, Bloom has kept up an active career in bench science, as the principal investigator of a laboratory researching new vaccine strategies for tuberculosis.

 Julio Frenk: 2009-present